sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 oc new-app quay.io/YOUR_QUAY_USERNAME/flask-vote-app:latest --name vote-app --dry-run
 ```
 Remember to replace YOUR_QUAY_USERNAME with your Quay username!
+Also, ensure the image, e.g. "flask-vote-app", exists in Quay!

 Have a look at the dry run output.
-Does it make sense what it will do?
+Does it make sense what `oc new-app` will do?

 If all looks well, then execute the command without the dry run: